torum/AddCoverToVideoFile/README.md

 # AddCoverToVideoFile
-Cross-platform tool to add picture cover to Mp4, MKV, and AVI files.
+A cross-platform app to easily add cover art/thumbnail to MP4, MKV, and AVI files.
 Should runs on Windows, Linux, and probably Mac as well.

 ## Download
 TODO